twalker/content-edible/readme.md

 ### Why?

 There are many great wysiwyg editors out there, from the slim [bootstrap-wysiwyg](http://mindmup.github.io/bootstrap-wysiwyg/) to the full-featured [Aloha Editor](http://www.aloha-editor.org/).
 I found most either were not quite what I needed, or far more than I needed.
 I decided on a small module to make commands more memorable, and control it elsewhere.
-`content-edible` calls native browser `document.execCommand` commands with little concern for the descrepencies between browser implementations (Tested in current Firefox and Chrome).
+`content-edible` calls native browser `document.execCommand` commands with little concern for the discrepancies between browser implementations (Tested in current Firefox and Chrome).

 ## Install

-content-edible can be used with AMD, or as a `contentEdible` global.
+content-edible can be used with AMD, or CommonJS.

 `bower install content-edible`